ieg-dhr/orcidgraph/README.md

 ~~~

 Neo4j should now be available at http://127.0.0.1:7474.
 There is no username or
 password, just hit the “connect” button.
-The db creates a data directory at
+The database creates a data directory at
 `orcidgraph/cache/neo_data`.
 Modify `neo.sh` to change this path.

-With the db up and running, run the actual script:
+With the database up and running, run the actual script:

 ~~~
 cd orcidgraph/src